 About Jordan Kreidberg

 Dr. Kreidberg received his MD and PhD from Johns Hopkins University School of Medicine.
-He completed his internship and at Children's Hospital Boston and a postdoctoral fellowship at the Whitehead Institute.
+He completed his internship and at Boston Children's Hospital Boston and a postdoctoral fellowship at the Whitehead Institute.